- a wool fabric with a rough surface, in any of various twill weaves of two or more colors or shades

 - clothes of tweed

-Origin: < misreading of tweel, Scot form of twill: later assoc. with Tweed
+Origin: from misreading of tweel, Scottish form of twill: later associated, association with Tweed

 , William Marcy Known as “Boss Tweed.”
 1823-1878.